 **Footnote by all the European Union Member States of the OECD and the European Union: The Republic of Cyprus is recognized by all members of the United Nations with the exception of Turkey.
 The information in this document relates to the area under the effective control of the Government of the Republic of Cyprus.

-Benefits and Wages: OECD Indicators
+Tax and Benefit Systems: OECD Indicators

 Benefits and Wages: Tax-Benefit calculator